tlwilliams895/gis-devops/src/studios/airwaze/index.rst

 - Review the ``import.sql`` file in the airwaze project
 - Be sure that the ``import.sql`` points to **your** local copies of the ``airports.csv`` and ``routes.csv``.
 It needs to be the "full path" to each file on your local computer.
+- You will need to change the path value for both files listed. ``/Users/YOUR-USERNAME/YOUR-PATH/airwaze-studio/routes.csv``
 - Open the ``csv`` files to see what data is being imported for routes and airports

 Run the Application and Populate the Database